-The principal activity of the Company continued to be that of manufacture and supply of pipeline products to the home and overseas oil and gas sectors, although the focus remains on the UK marketplace.
+The principal activity of the Company continued to be that of manufacture and supply of pipeline products to the home and overseas oil, gas, petrochemical and nuclear sectors, with the focus remaining on the UK marketplace.
 The business continues to manage foreign exchange risk and currency fluctuations through continuing assessment and regular reviews with relevant processes implemented to monitor such risks.